 ● They established the Austerlitz Climate Smart Task Force in April 2020.
 Climate Smart Communities (CSC) is a NYS program that helps local governments take actions to reduce greenhouse gas emissions and adapt to a changing climate.
 CSC is sponsored by seven NYS agencies and administered by the Department of Environmental Conservation.

 ● They secured funding from a private donor, hiring a Climate Smart Task Force Coordinator (DeeAnn Veeder) in March 2021 to achieve Bronze Certification in the NYS CSC Program.
 Each Board Member is fully involved in implementing ongoing CSC actions that address climate change, reduce greenhouse gas emissions, and strengthen our local ecosystems.

 The work of the Austerlitz Climate Committee and Climate Smart Task Force is good for the environment and your taxes!

-Come join the committee if you’d like to help fight climate change right here in Austerlitz!
+Come to a meeting if you’d like to help address climate change right here in Austerlitz!